 In essence, the larger the part the more expensive it becomes to produce with injection molding.
 Comparatively, part size has a very minimal cost effect on plastic thermoformed parts.
 The breakeven point on cost between the two manufacturing processes (Deciding Between Plastic Thermoforming and Injection Molding – The Choice is Not Always Obvious) increases as part size increases to approximately 5,000 parts or higher depending greatly on how large the part is.

 Why Does Part Size Affect Cost and Manufacturing Process Selection?

-The injection molding process requires a very large initial capital investment in the tooling and equipment needed to produce a part.
+The injection molding process requires a very large up-front capital investment in the tooling and equipment needed to produce a part.
 This is because the nature of the process involves a very highly engineered 2-sided mold to create a part by feeding thermoplastic resin into a heated barrel with a rotating screw.
 The screw delivers the raw material forward collecting under pressure the amount required to fill the mold cavity and then injecting into the mold at high pressure and velocity.
 This action requires highly structured molds and equipment capable of withstanding very high clamping pressure.

 As part size and dimensions increase, the complexity of design, engineering, and calibration required to construct, install, and process this 2-sided mold results in a significant increase in the cost of equipment, tooling and setup.
 The per-part production cost and lead time may also see an appreciable increase as the part size increases requiring much more robust molds and equipment.
 These increased capital expenditures will result in greater investment and overhead costs calculated in the piece price.
 Injection molding machines have a limited total mold size capability but can often accommodate multiple parts within the construction of a mold.
 Smaller part sizes equate to a higher number of parts manufactured per mold and machinery cycle.
 Larger part sizes decrease the number of parts that can be manufactured per mold and cycle.